 Configure CoreWeave credentials

-Using a separate profile for CoreWeave AI Object Storage is recommended to avoid conflicts with your other AWS profiles and S3-compatible services; if you do not set up this configuration, you may encounter errors when using AI Object Storage.Configure CoreWeave credentials
+We recommend using a separate profile for CoreWeave AI Object Storage to avoid conflicts with your other AWS profiles and S3-compatible services.
+If you don’t set up this configuration, you might encounter errors when using AI Object Storage.Configure CoreWeave credentials

 Configure CoreWeave credentials